jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 +++
 ```

 You can set some various pieces of information for a post.
-For my paricular theme each post has a Jumbotron image, that is set via the `image` attribute.
+For my particular theme each post has a Jumbotron image, that is set via the `image` attribute.
 More on images later...
 You can also set tags as well as the title of the post.
 The most interesting bit here is the `draft = false` line.
 This is what I was referring to above in controlling when a post gets published.
 Once you feel like your post is ready just change it to `draft = true`.

 ### Publishing